daattali/beautiful-jekyll/_posts/2022-08-06-opp-real-world-data-generation.md

 The class introduced in this blog post, provides a convenient and flexible way to generate realistic demo data for the development of manufacturing analytics software for batch production.
 The generated time series simulate the complexities and irregularities of real-world data and can be fed into machine learning models and statistical analysis.
 The implementation of OOP principles, such as encapsulating methods into the class, makes the code more readable and reusable, while the class objects can be tailored to suit the specific needs of different manufacturing processes.

+<sup>1</sup> In case of equipment malfunction synthesis, the batch duration is updated as a function of the occured irregularity length.

-<sup>1</sup> We highly recommend getting acquainted with the content of the [initial blog post](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/) before proceeding with the code.
+<sup>2</sup> We highly recommend getting acquainted with the content of the [initial blog post](https://zhenev.github.io/2022-07-16-real-life-sensor-data-modeling/) before proceeding with the code.

-<sup>2</sup> The generated time series from this case study can be found [here](/assets/data/2022-08-06-generated-data.csv).
+<sup>3</sup> The generated time series from this case study can be found [here](/assets/data/2022-08-06-generated-data.csv).

 Copyright © 2022 Zheniya Mogilevski